Have beliefs? Want to be a change-maker? Feel that you have answers?

 Notice that I didn’t just say, “Go be remarkable.”
 That’s not enough.
 I could be the best oil painter in the world and that wouldn’t give me the clout necessary to influence how programming languages are developed.
 An Olympic gold-medal-winning figure skater’s opinions have little impact on how commodities are traded.

-Using the same example, if the Occupy folk want to make actual change occur within that wealthy super-class, they need to be remarkable in a different way.
+If the Occupy folk want to make actual change within that wealthy super-class, they need to be remarkable in a different way.
 They need to take public office and start businesses.
-Then, once ensconced within — or at the very least adjacent-to — the system they want to change, they’d finally be able to do so.
+Then, once ensconced within or adjacent t, the system they want to change, they’d be able to do so.
 Until they take this kind of action, however, they’re just preaching to the choir.

-Of course, many people don’t really want to make change: they want to complain.
+Many people, of course, don’t really want to make change, they just want to complain.
 If change is made for them by someone else, excellent, but making change is hard, and they’re way too busy enjoying the benefits of their imperfect situation to want to spend their own time and energy possibly disrupting it but maybe not.

 There’s also the fear that an Occupy protestor who starts a business or goes into politics will fall prey to the very attitudes they’re protesting in the first place, or an author will go turncoat and start to support the beliefs of legacy publishers over that of indie artists.

-I’m not taking sides on anything mentioned here, because there are, in general, excellent arguments on both sides of a conflict.
-But if more people stood up for what they believe in by learning more about that which they don’t (and from legitimate sources of opposite opinions: militant vegans listening to Greenpeace and hardcore Conservatives watching FOX News doesn’t count), we may find we have more in common than we thought and that there are middle grounds few people are willing to look for or talk about.
+I’m not taking sides on anything mentioned here, because there are, in general, excellent arguments on both sides of these conflicts.
+But if more people stood up for what they believe in by learning more about that which they don’t (and from legitimate sources outside their existing bubble: militant vegans listening to Greenpeace and hardcore Conservatives watching FOX News doesn’t count), we may find we have more in common than we thought and that there are middle grounds available.